-The main difference between hand soap and dish detergent/soap is price and strength.
-Hand soap is safe to use in a pinch, but it will be less effective and also more expensive in the long run.
+Hand soap is safe to use in a pinch to clean dishes, but it will be less effective and more expensive in the long run.
+The main differences between hand soap and dish detergent/soap are price and strength.

 For most of history, one type of soap was used to do everything.
 A bar of soap made with lye and various fats was used to wash hands, do laundry, clean dishes. etc.